dacmeaux/GridProject/README.md

         // You can create your own CSS but this is much more convenient
         $grid->generateCss(true);

-        // Set debug to see grid cells with color backgrounds
+        // Set debug to see grid cells with color backgrounds for testing
         $grid->setDebug(true);

         // Render the grid